Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Future Directions

 In recent years, federated learning has seen drastic growth in terms of the amount of research and the breadth of topics.
-There is still a need for comparative studies, especially when assessing which learning paradigms should be used with FL.
+There is still a need for studies on the following promising directions.

-\paragraph{Statistical~Heterogeneity} Diverse client patterns and hardware specifications bring heterogeneity to federated learning.
-We consider more about statistical heterogeneity as this paper focuses on federated learning algorithms.
-Federated learning coupled with many different architectures and learning paradigms widen practical applications and play an essential role in modeling heterogeneous data.
-With various learning and optimization algorithms such as multitask learning, meta-learning, transfer learning, and alternate optimization techniques, recent advances achieve heterogeneity-aware model fusion.
-Nonetheless, there is still a long way to go with heterogeneity.
-More work focuses on overall performance, while no performance guarantee for individual devices.

-\paragraph{Label Scarcity} Current federated learning heavily relies on supervised learning.
+\paragraph{Label Scarcity} Current federated learning heavily relies on the supervision signals from sufficient training labels.
 However, in most real-world applications, clients may not have sufficient labels or lack interaction between users to provide interactive labels.
 The label scarcity problem makes federated learning impractical in many scenarios.
-The idea of keeping private data on-device is fantastic; however, taking the label deficiency into consideration is critical in a realistic situation.
+In this case, a potential research direction is to consider the label deficiency while keeping private data on-device.
+To achieve this research objective, comprehensive investigations into federated learning incorporating semi-supervised learning, transfer learning, few-shot learning, and meta learning are warranted.
+This holistic approach not only mitigates the impact of label scarcity but also opens avenues for more versatile and adaptive federated learning models that can better accommodate the intricacies of real-world scenarios.

 \paragraph{On-device~Personalization} Conventionally, personalization is achieved by additional fine-tuning before inference.
-Recently, more research focuses on personalization.
+Recently, more research has focused on personalization.
 On-device personalization~\cite{wang2019federated} brings forward multiple possible scenarios where clients would additionally benefit from personalization.
 Mansour et al.~\cite{mansour2020three} formulated their approaches for personalization, including user clustering, data interpolation, and model interpolation.
 Model-agnostic meta-learning aims to learn quick adaptations and also brings the potential to personalize to individual devices.
-The studies of effective formulation and metrics to evaluate the personalized performance is missed.
+The studies of effective formulation and metrics to evaluate personalized performance are missed.
 The underlying essence of personalization and the connections between global model learning and personalized on-device training should be addressed.